JoaoAJMatos/ProtoIP/docs/ProtoStream.md

 Note that, with the first method, **you must treat the byte array correctly in the context of your application**.
 Writting the bytes into a file for example.

+> Other functions

+- `bool IsConnected()` - Returns true if the peer is connected to the ProtoStream, false otherwise.
+- `string GetPeerIP()` - Returns the peer IP address as a string.

 ## Example

 ```csharp